AIIX/err-mycroft/README.md

 To see the help menu simply type !help mycroft

 ### Question Examples
-The bot doesn't need a mention so you can ask things in the channel like where is the mycroft documentation, how do I install mycroft, etc to get responses from your bot.
+The bot doesn't need a mention so you can ask things in the channel like `where is the mycroft documentation` or `how do I install mycroft`, etc to get responses from your bot.